verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Too proud to beg.
 Too dumb to steal.
 - [ ] Ek baat humesha yaad rakhna.
 Srk ka beta abram agar john Abraham ka beta hota toh uska naam Abram Abraham hota
 - [ ] I am at an age where hangovers are no longer charming.
+- [ ] You're older than you think.
+Don't learn that the hard way.
+- [ ] I'm too old to be governed by the fear of dumb people.